khouloud-yengui-Naxxum/German-Ansible-Python/README.md

 containing the necessary packages with their versions for each environment. this project contains 3 folders: venv/ , Ansible/ and .github/workflows/

--the venv/ folder: contains .txt files that contain the python packages that will be installed
+the venv/ folder: contains .txt files that contain the python packages that will be installed

--the Ansible/ folder: which contains two .yaml files which are the playbooks that will be executed when launching the pipeline which is located in the .github/workflows/ folder.
+the Ansible/ folder: which contains two .yaml files which are the playbooks that will be executed when launching the pipeline which is located in the .github/workflows/ folder.

--the .github/workflows/ folder: contains a pipeline called install-venv.yaml which will be launched at each commit or pull request on the main branch which contains 2 jobs which will be executed on a github runner: ubuntu-latest
+the .github/workflows/ folder: contains a pipeline called install-venv.yaml which will be launched at each commit or pull request on the main branch which contains 2 jobs which will be executed on a github runner: ubuntu-latest

-  * the first is "Validate": which checks if the repository under $GITHUB_WORKSPACE, so that your work can access it
+   the first is "Validate": which checks if the repository under $GITHUB_WORKSPACE, so that your work can access it

-  * the second is "Run playbook": which contains several steps -the first step: install python 3.9 and ansible in the runner to be able run ansible playbooks
+   the second is "Run playbook": which contains several steps
+      -the first step: install python 3.9 and ansible in the runner to be able run ansible playbooks
       -the second step "Install python venv on new server": which allows to run the playbook Ansible/playbook.yaml